fbpx

 What to look for in an Anthropology degree

-• Research and academia including academic research posts and careers in social research at think tanks, consultancies and research councils
+• Research and academia including postgraduate study leading to roles as researchers, lecturers, and social scientists in universities, think tanks, and research institutes

 How we ranked these universities

-Every university is scored across eleven factors and min max normalised so no outlier skews the results.
-Our 2026 model includes four course level metrics: graduate level employment rate, UCAS entry tariff, placement year availability and continuation rate, alongside teaching quality, academic support, earnings, satisfaction, safety, social life and sustainability.
-Research specialisms are displayed but not scored.
-Weights reflect our annual student survey: graduate outcomes carry the most weight, followed by earnings, teaching quality and academic support.
+Every university is scored across ten factors and min-max normalised so no outlier skews the results.
+Our 2026 model includes graduate level employment rate, UCAS entry tariff, and student continuation rate as course level metrics.
+All weights reflect real student responses: graduate outcomes carry the most weight, followed by earnings, teaching quality, and academic support.
+Programme emphasis labels are displayed where relevant but are not scored in the ranking.

 Why you can trust this ranking